dbAbstract/RestaurantAPI/README.md

            int prep_time; // Preparation time (minutes) required to cook the item. (random number between 5-15 minutes) }

-Menu
+Every table can at most have 1 of any item_id.

 tl;dr - System contains 1 database with multiple SQLite tables corresponding to the physical tables in the restaurant with naming convention **table_<table_num>**.
-Every menu
+Every menu item has a unique item_id field, quantity field, and preparation time field (a random number between 5-15).

 **1. How To Build + Run The Application:**